 The process of harvesting ice was fairly straightforward in theory, but more complicated in practice.
 During winter months ice would be cut from bodies of water, such as lakes, canals, creeks, and rivers.
 Cutting would be done by hand, or through the use of special cutting mechanisms pulled by horses.
 The ice was then stored in heavily insulated ice houses for residential and commercial use during warmer months.
 In some situations, water was funneled off of other bodies of water to form ice ponds, which would be filled during the winter so the developing ice could be harvested.

 A number of small ice operations were in place in Indianapolis in the middle part of the 19th century.
-One of the earliest ice businesses operated in the city was started by George W. Pitts, who was part of the first generation of residents born in Indianapolis.
+One of the earliest ice businesses operated in the city was started by George W. Pitts, who was born in Richmond, Indiana in 1824, and moved with his family to Indianapolis as a child.
 According to Berry Sulgrove’s History of Indianapolis and Marion County, Indiana, published in 1884, Pitts began his ice enterprise around 1847 from his property in the vicinity of the Central Canal Aqueduct over Fall Creek. (map below) and was very active in advertising his product in local newspapers.

 Pitts initially held a near monopoly over the ice trade in Indianapolis, and the Indianapolis News noted in his obituary in 1902 that while he had made money from his ice-based endeavors, he “was not fortunate in his investments.”